 Pornography has always existed but never with the fingertip convenience.
 Smartphones make porn available to everyone, as often as desired, any time of day or night.
 There is an endless variety of increasingly deviant material free of charge.
 Furthermore, it can be found by accident, by all children on their home computers and smartphones.

 The average age of children’s first exposure is 11 years old.
 It is a jarring and unforgettable invasion of innocence as well as possibly a prompt to intense interest in finding out more.

 Internet pornography can be particularly seductive to Unificationist youth.
 It may seem like a harmless way to indulge their curiosity about sex without actually having sex with another person.
 Technically they can claim to be a virgin.

 Porn Impacts Religious Youth

 Our youth pastors routinely talk to young men and young women struggling with a porn and masturbation habit.
-There are probably many more blessed children that are distressed but don’t tell anyone.
+There are probably many more blessed children who are concerned, but don’t tell anyone.

-When pastors and Matching Advisors interview candidates for the Blessing, virtually all of the men report some porn history.
+When pastors and Matching Advisors interview candidates for the Blessing, almost all the men report some porn history.
 It is common for otherwise outstanding young men and women to admit to a porn habit, which jeopardizes their marriage eligibility and places their would-be fiancé(e) in a difficult position.

 Many such young people hope that once married, their habit will vanish, but sadly, this is not necessarily true.
-Instead, we find many Blessed marriages are being destroyed.
+Instead, we find many Blessed marriages falling apart because of this problem.